tfitch/slack-pagerduty-goalie-bot/README.md

 The `SLACK_TOKEN` value here is what Slack calls a Legacy Token and for me runs as a user, not a bot.
 This is because the APIs I'm trying to use - setting Channel topic and managing a User Group called "Goalie" are API calls a bot *cannot* make but a user can.
 Slack is working to address this gap with Workspace Tokens, but Workspaces Tokens do not (as of Feb 2018) work with Enterprise Grid accounts and that is what I use at work.

+## Running the app

+Since this is a Node.js application first and foremost, ensure you have `node` installed and in your `$PATH`.

+* Checkout this repo
+* `cd slack-pagerduty-goalie-bot`
+* `npm install` to download all the libraries used by this app
+* `npm start` it will run and update the Topic in the Slack room
+* Done
+* Run `npm start` again in the future when your On Call Engineer has changed.

 ## TODO: Automating the running on this bot
 * Manage a Slack user group alias called "Goalie" so users on your team can ask for help by asking `@goalie` a question.
 * I am expecting to run this as a Lambda function, but it could also just be a Jenkins job.
 It could change significantly depending on the requirements to run in those environments.
 So far this just works in my terminal.